Twins vs. Royals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have gone 12-3 in games they were favored on the moneyline (winning 80% of those games).
+- The Twins have a 13-3 record in games they were favored on the moneyline (winning 81.2% of those games).

-- When it has played as moneyline favorites with odds of -200 or shorter, Minnesota has a 1-2 record (winning only 33.3% of its games).
+- Minnesota has played as moneyline favorites of -250 or shorter in only two games this season, which it split 1-1.

-- The Twins have an implied moneyline win probability of 66.7% in this contest.
+- The Twins have a 71.4% chance to win this matchup based on the moneyline's implied probability.

-- Minnesota has had an over/under set by oddsmakers 25 times, and have combined with opponents to go over the total in 10 of those games (10-13-2).
+- Minnesota has played in 26 games with an over/under set, and have combined with its opponents to go over the total 10 times (10-13-3).

-- The Twins have had a run line set for only one outing this season, and they did not cover.
+- The Twins have had a spread set for just one contest this season, and they did not cover.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.